-This verb is used to give a list of everything that you're carrying, so you can take stock of a given situation, and decide what to leave behind.
+This verb is used to give a list of everything that you're carrying, so you can take stock of a given situation and decide what to leave behind.

-500 PRINT"YOU ARE CARRYING :=":GS=0:ZZ=0

-502 FORI=1TOLO:IFOB%(I)=-1THENPRINTOB\$(I):GS=GS+1:

-ZZ=ZZ+1

-504 NEXT

-506 IFGS=OTHENPRINT"NOTHING."

-508 GOTO 210
+500 GS=0:ZZ=0:PRINT"You have : ":FORI=1TOLO:IFOB% (I)=-1THENPRINTOB\$(I):GS=GS+1:ZZ=ZZ+1 504NEXT:IFGS=OTHENPRINT"Nothing."
+505GOTO210

-${ m Line}$ 500 - print out a simple message, and set the variable GS to zero, and also the number of objects being carried to zero.

-Line 502 - start a loop up that will be gone through LO (number of objects) times, and check to see if the object is being carried i.e. if OB%(I) is equal to minus one.
-If it is, then print up on the screen the object's description from the variable OB\$, and increment the two counters GS and ZZ.
+Line 500 - print out a simple message, and set the variable GS to zero, and also the number of objects being carried to zero.
+Then start a loop up that will be gone through LO (number of objects) times, and check to see if the object is being carried i.e. if O(I) is equal to minus one.
+If it is, then print up on the screen the object's description from the variable O\$, and increment the two counters GS and ZZ.

-line 504 - NEXT step through the loop.

-Line 506 - if GS is equal to zero, then you can't be carrying anything, so just print out the word NOTHING.
+Line 504 - NEXT step through the loop.
+If GS equals zero then you can't be carrying anything, so just print out the word NOTHING.

-Line 508 - go back and get another input.
+Line 505 - go back and get another input.